Rustam-Z/big-data/Big Data/big_data.md

     - the amount of memory used by your objects
     - the cost of accessing these objects
     - !Note: Java takes 2-5x more space than the "raw" data inside their field.
-    - **Mermory management**
+    - **Memory management**
         - Execution = memory used for computation in shuffles, joins, sorts, aggregations.
-        - Storage = storage memory refers to that used for chaching and propagating internal data across cluster.
+        - Storage = storage memory refers to that used for caching and propagating internal data across cluster.
         - M: execution & storage place, `spark.memory.fraction`
         - R: cached blocks never, `spark.memory.storageFraction`